madprops/blog/mouse.md

 ## Menupanel

-I developed a menu system within my window manager which I use for several things, including a context menu when right-clicking the items.
+I developed a menu system within my window manager which I use for several things, including a context menu when right-clicking taskbar items.

 ![](https://i.imgur.com/1LBENZT.jpg)